hifive1278/CPSC474_TicTacToe/README.md

 - Alpha-Beta always beat the vanilla MCTS.
 - However, with the MAST enhancement, MCTS was only beaten 90.93% of the time by Alpha-Beta
 - MAST performs better than AMAF against the baseline advanced greedy -- it wins 100% of the time compared to AMAF's 96%. (this will be explored more in part 2).
+- When compared to the advanced greedy benchmark, MAST performs on par or slightly better than vanilla MCTS.

 ### Why is MCTS performing worse than Alpha-Beta here?
 We corroborate the same results as when you run the quick ~3.5 min test.
 Alpha-Beta has a better pruning step than MCTS and considering how big the state-size is, it means it can search more move possibilities in the limited computational time that we have.
 MCTS had to be limited to 0.5s for it to run in a reasonable time.
 Based on our testing/tuning, it would take a search time of roughly 5s or more for it to be competitive with Alpha-Beta (i.e. MCTS wins 20-30% of the time).
 But that also requires a large trade-off in terms of time and computational power.